 Section 5-Required Improvements

-A. Improvements and Performance Bond
+A. Improvements and Security

 Before the Planning Board grants conditional approval to the final Subdivision Plat, the subdivider shall follow the procedure set forth in either subparagraph (1) or subparagraph (2) as follows:

-In an amount set by the Planning Board the subdivider shall either file with the
+In an amount set by the Planning Board the subdivider shall file with the

-Town Clerk a certified check to cover the full cost of any required improvements OR the subdivider shall file with the Town Clerk a performance bond to cover the full cost of the required improvements.
+Town Clerk an accepted form of Security as defined in Article II to cover the full cost of the required improvements.

-Any such bond shall comply with the requirements of Section 277 of the Law of the State of New York and shall be satisfactory to the Town Board and
+Any such Security shall comply with the requirements of Section 277 of the Law of the State of New York and shall be satisfactory to the Town Board and

 Town Attorney as to form, sufficiency, manner of execution and surety.